deegree/deegree3/deegree-services/deegree-webservices-handbook/src/main/sphinx/featurestores.rst

 Simple vs. rich features and feature types
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Some feature types have a more complex structure than others.
-Traditionally, GIS software only copes with "simple" feature types:
+Traditionally, GIS software copes with "simple" feature types:

 * Every property is either simple (string, number, date, etc.) or a geometry
 * Only a single property with one name is allowed

 Basically, a simple feature type is everything that can be represented using a single database table or a single shape file.
-In contrast, rich feature types additionally allow the following:
+In contrast, "rich" feature types additionally allow the following:

 * Multiple properties with the same name
 * Properties that contain other features